 According to two small studies published in the British Journal of Sports Medicine in April 2008, Tai Chi exercises can improve blood glucose levels and improve the control of type 2 diabetes and immune system response.

 Type 2 diabetes is a form of diabetes that usually sets in later in life.
 It is associated with chronic inflammation cause by increase glucose levels in the blood, known as hyperglycemia.
-When there is excess blood sugar, it can combine with hemogloben, the oxygen transporter in the red blood cell, it can become glycated hemogloben.
+When there is excess blood sugar, it can combine with hemoglobin, the oxygen transporter in the red blood cell, it can become glycated hemoglobin.
 This can be used to indicate the levels of excess sugars.
 In the immune system, helper T cells prompt stimulus of other immune system cells, altering the immune response.
-They respond to specific antigens, producing interleukins and other important signaling chemicals.
+They respond to specific antigens, producing interleukin and other important signaling chemicals.
 As a result, they are essential for the cell mediated immune response .

 Tai Chi is a Chinese martial art that combines diaphragmatic breathing and relaxation with soft, gentle movements.
 It is considered moderate exercise, which has previously been shown to improve immune system response, in contrast to strenuous physical activity, which depresses it.
 Previous studies have shown that it improves respiratory and cardiovascular function, while improving flexibility and relieving Written by Anna Sophia McKenney Refer and